Have you ever taken a walk outside and noticed that all the backyards around you seem to look the same?

 Instead, consider adding a water feature in the form of a small pond.
 It’s quite a significant project, so it’s ideal to set aside some time for it during the warm months when the weather is optimal.
 Once you’ve dug up the spot and layered it with a stone foundation, fill the pond up with water and add some fish and lily pads to get a lively ecosystem at home.

-If you’re not sure where to start, hire an expert with experience designing sustainable ponds that do not harm the environment.
-Alternatively, you can opt to renovate a swimming pool instead – which can be a lot more fun and interactive for the kids.
+If you’re unsure where to start, hire an expert with experience designing sustainable ponds that do not harm the environment.
+Alternatively, you can renovate a swimming pool instead – which can be a lot more fun and interactive for the kids.

 A fountain’s a good alternative and can be a much less expensive undertaking than a pool or pond.